Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 ![](Images/Image3.png)

-  - **Path to Private Key File (Name MUST be &quot;pathtoPrivateKey&quot;):** Only applicable for Type=PEM stores.
+  - **Path to Private Key File (Name MUST be &quot;pathToPrivateKey&quot;):** Only applicable for Type=PEM stores.
 If the PEM certificate store has a separate private key file, this is the FULL PATH and file name where the private key resides.
 File paths on Linux servers will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\&quot;.

 ![](Images/Image4.png)